mpv-player/mpv/DOCS/compile-windows.md

 Linking libmpv with MSVC programs
 ---------------------------------

-You can build C++ programs in Visual Studio and link them with libmpv.
+mpv/libmpv cannot be built with Visual Studio (Microsoft is too incompetent to support C99/C11 properly and/or hates open source and Linux too much to seriously do it).
+But you can build C++ programs in Visual Studio and link them with a libmpv built with MinGW.

 To do this, you need a Visual Studio which supports ``stdint.h`` (recent ones do), and you need to create a import library for the mpv DLL:

 ```bash